Trepan-Debuggers/bashdb/docs/features.rst

 Source-code Syntax Colorization
 -------------------------------

 Terminal source code is colorized via pygments_ .
-And with that you can set the pygments color style, e.g. "colorful", "paraiso-dark".
+And with that, you can set the pygments color style, e.g. "colorful", "paraiso-dark".
 See set_style_ .
 Furthermore, we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn